DevExpress/devextreme-documentation/concepts/05 Widgets/Toast/00 Overview.md

 ---

 If you are going to reuse the **Toast**, then create it on the page using the following code.
-Note that in this code, the [Button](/concepts/05%20Widgets/Button/00%20Overview.md '/Documentation/Guide/Widgets/Button/Overview/') widget invokes the **Toast**.
+Note that in this code, the [Button](/concepts/05%20Widgets/Button/00%20Overview.md '/Documentation/Guide/Widgets/Button/Overview/') UI component invokes the **Toast**.

 ---
 ##### jQuery